ewoodhead/npa-hierarchy/README.md

 surrounded with parentheses.
 Unlike the `subject-to` form, they cannot be chained.
 Things like `(where (x = y = 1.4))` will not work. `with` is accepted as a synonym for `where`.

+In order to run SDPA, `solve-problem` needs to write the SDP relaxation into an input file and tell SDPA what file name it should use for the output file.
+This implies some decisions:
+- What file names to use?
+- Is it OK to overwrite files that already
+If you don't specify a name using the `name` form, `solve-problem` by default uses the names `.npa_sdpa_tmp.dat-s` and `.npa_sdpa_tmp.out` for the input and output files.
+It also raises an error if either of these files already exists and deletes them after it has finished, so that you won't get an error the next time you solve a problem.
+Specifying a name in the `name` form overrides this behaviour: if the name given is a string, `solve-problem` appends the suffixes `".dat-s"` and `".out"` and uses these as the input and output file names (for example, `"pguess.dat-s"` and `"pguess.out"`); it will also assume it is fine to overwrite these files if they already exist and it won't delete them afterwards.

 Problems can involve more than two parties, inputs, and outputs.
 For example, the three-party Mermin expression can be maximised like this: